-MoDOT supports Zero Fatalities by 2030 as part of our strategic highway safety plan designed to reduce the number and severity of traffic crashes using the four key disciplines of traffic safety: engineering, enforcement, education and emergency response.
+MoDOT supports Missouri's Blueprint - A Partnership Toward Zero Deaths, a strategic highway safety plan designed to reduce the number and severity of traffic crashes using the four key disciplines of traffic safety: engineering, enforcement, education and emergency response.
+In order to reach the Blueprint goal of 700 or fewer fatalities by 2021, new reduction targets were established in 2019 to reduce fatalities by 13% each year.